netgen/NetgenRemoteMediaBundle/docs/UPGRADE.md

 * all properties are now private and there are corresponding getters as well as some helper methods to manipulate with the object
 * static constructors have been removed from the value object -> they've been replaced with factory
 * now it contains `id` which represents the ID of the stored resource in the database (via Doctrine) -> can be `null` if the resource has been fetched from remote
-* now it contains `remoteId` which is used to uniquely identify the resource on the cloud -> in case when cloud providers require multiple parameters to uniquely identify the resource (eg. Cloudinary requires `resourceId`, `resourceType` and `type`), each provider is responsible to merge this info into single array which will be used as `remoteId`
+* now it contains `remoteId` which is used to uniquely identify the resource on the cloud -> in case when cloud providers require multiple parameters to uniquely identify the resource (eg. Cloudinary requires `resourceId`, `resourceType` and `type`), each provider is responsible to merge this info into single string which will be used as `remoteId`
 * `mediaType` property has been removed; now we have a single `type` and it's up to the provider to convert this to the appropriate type for cloud provider
 * now it contains two new types: `audio` and `document`
 * now it contains only single `url` property instead of both URL and secure URL - it's up to provider to decide whether it will provide secure or not secure URLs